besartelezi/order-form/README.md

 - [ ] Include the most popular product (by this user) and amount of products bought by this user.

 #### And that's that for all the details regarding this challenge.
 From here on out, you can read through my own ups and downs while working on this challenge, some tips that I might have discovered, or some dumb jokes I'll come up with!
+#### I also added checklists to all the featured that the website needs, so that I can keep up with everything and you, my dear reader, can understand which features are active and which aren't.

-## Unofficial Official Launch of the Krusty Krab - Online
+## Unofficial Official Launch of the Krusty Krab
+As a hardcore Spongebob enthusiast, BubbleBlower extraordinaire, and Jefflyfish catcher in training, I have chosen to use the Krusty Krab as the theme for this challenge.
+I'll be adding the menu from the Krusty Krab itself to the order list.